A Lesson to Learn: KeyCorp (KEY)

 Wells Fargo gave a rating of “Overweight” to KEY, setting the target price at $27 in the report published on April 11th of the current year.

-During the last 5 trading sessions, KEY fell by -1.92%, which changed the moving average for the period of 200-days by -21.62% in comparison to the 20-day moving average, which settled at $17.61.
-In addition, KeyCorp saw -22.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KEY rose by +1.44%, which changed the moving average for the period of 200-days by -19.91% in comparison to the 20-day moving average, which settled at $17.66.
+In addition, KeyCorp saw -20.88% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading